Stochastic intrinsic gradient flows on the Wasserstein space: Introduction

 By the findings in \cite{BR23}, under suitable conditions on the coefficients $\beta:\RR\to\RR$, $b:\RR\to\RR$ and $\Phi:\RR^d\to\RR$, the generalized porous media equation

 has a mild solution $\rho(t,x)$, $t\in [0,\infty)$, $x\in\RR^d$, given by a nonlinear semigroup ${(S(t))}_{t\ge 0}$ of contractions in $L^1(\RR^d,\d x)$, i.e. $\rho(t,\cdot)=S(t)\rho_0$ for an initial value $\rho(0,\cdot ):=\rho_0\in L^1(\RR^d,\d x)$.
-In \cite{BaR23} the uniqueness of this solution is shown in the largest class of solutions, namely the so-called distributional solution.
+In \cite{BaR23} the uniqueness of this solution is shown in the largest class of solutions, namely the so-called distributional solutions.
 The positivity $\rho_0\ge 0$ and the mass $\int_{\RR^d}\rho_0(x)\d x$ of an initial value are preserved by $S(t)$. \eqref{eq:gPME} is an example from the class of nonlinear Fokker--Planck equations, which describe the evolution of the time marginal laws of solutions to distribution dependent stochastic differential equations, known as McKean--Vlasov SDEs.
-We refer to \cite{BaR24} for a comprehensive study of this topic.
+We refer to \cite{BaR24} (and also the references therein) for a comprehensive study of this topic.
 By virtue of \cite{RR23} the curves $\mu_t:=\rho(x,t)\d x\in\scr P$, $t\ge 0$, defined by the probability solutions to \eqref{eq:gPME} correspond to the unique gradient flow on $\scr P$ satisfying

 w.r.t.~$\gamma(x,\rho\d x):=b(\rho(x))$ and an explicit energy functional $W$.
 The latter has a domain within the set of absolutely continuous measures on which

 with